The Secret of the Storm Country

-The Secret of the Storm Country was a 1917 American silent drama film directed by Charles Miller and starring Norma Talmadge (whose company also produced the film).
+The Secret of the Storm Country is a 1917 American silent drama film directed by Charles Miller and starring Norma Talmadge (whose company also produced the film).
 The film is described as not a direct sequel but a "continuation" of the 1914 film Tess of the Storm Country, starring Mary Pickford.
 The film is now considered lost.
+Two and a half minutes of continuous footage was rediscovered in 2025.

 Plot

 Tess Skinner is the daughter of an indigent squatter.
 She falls in love with wealthy Frederick Graves.
 They soon marry, but they have to keep it secret as Frederick's parents would never approve.
 His parents later force him to marry heiress Madelene Waldersticker.
 Too afraid to tell them he already has a spouse, he acquiesces to his mother's wishes.
 Tess conceals his crime of bigamy and meanwhile is pregnant.
 She is thrown out of church when she refuses to tell who the betrayer is.
 The middle-aged admirer Mr. Young offers her protection against the townspeople.
 She has no intention on marrying him, until Frederick dies several years later.